 Aetna considers intravenous dolasetron (Anzemet) experimental and investigational for prevention of nausea or vomiting from cancer chemotherapy.

 Aetna considers dolasetron mesylate (Anzemet), medically necessary for the prevention of radiation-induced nausea or vomiting secondary to total body irradiation (TBI) when intravenous antiemetic therapy with granisetron (Kytril) or ondansetron (Zofran) at the FDA recommended dose has failed or is contraindicated.

-Aetna considers granisetron (Kytril) or ondansetron (Zofran) medically necessary for the prevention of radiation-induced nausea and/or vomiting secondary to TBI when oral granisetron (Kytril) or ondansetron (Zofran) at the FDA recommended dose has failed or is contraindicated.
+Aetna considers intravenous granisetron (Kytril) or intravenous ondansetron (Zofran) medically necessary for the prevention of radiation-induced nausea and/or vomiting secondary to TBI when oral granisetron (Kytril) or ondansetron (Zofran) at the FDA recommended dose has failed or is contraindicated.